rruss/Simple-ToDo-App/README.md

 Simple ToDo App☑️  on Python(Django) using DRF

 What can this app do?
-- Authorization (using email only)
+- Authorization (using email only) [Registration is under process]
 - Creating tasks
 - Altering tasks
 - Setting execution status (like done/undone)
 - sending email about status of execution

 ## Requirements

-- Redis
-- see requirements.txt
+- docker-compose

-Make sure that you've installed all packages.
+Make sure that you've installed it properlyfrom https://docs.docker.com/compose/install/.

 Note:

-In 'settings.py' configure broker and email settings.
+In 'settings.py' configure email settings.

-If you are using OS other than unix-like, just google for respective commands))

 ## Usage